No products in the cart

 Mechano-Growth Factor (MGF) and Inflammation

-Inflammatory cells such as macrophages and the specific signaling molecules released, bring about muscle regeneration.
-Macrophages have been observed to produce MGF in the backdrop of muscle inflammation.
-IGF-1Ea (MGF) not only appears to exhibit anti-inflammatory effects but also extends the life of macrophages.
-The specific relevance of this effect is hitherto known, but it is speculated that the use of external MGF may improve the rate of muscle cell healing through macrophage modulation.[3]
+Inflammatory cells, such as macrophages and specific signaling molecules, are considered to bring about muscle cell regeneration when released.
+Macrophages have been considered to produce MGF in the context of muscle inflammation.
+IGF-1Ea (MGF) not only appears to exhibit anti-inflammatory characteristics but may also potentially extend the life of macrophages.
+The specific relevance of this activity is hitherto known, but it is speculated that the influence of MGF may improve the rate of muscle cell recovery through macrophage modulation.[3]

-IGF-1 has multiple variants, and the synthesis of these isoforms gets influenced by different factors.
-The splicing and formation of different splice variants of IGF-1 are affected by developmental factors, hormones like growth and steroid hormones, and age.
-Age, in particular, is a crucial deciding factor for the regulation of IGF-1 splicing.
-The predominant variants in young men are class 1 and class 2, whereas elderly people show prevalence of class 1Ea.
-The switch in the predominant splice variant acts as a relevant starting point and helps to understand the biology of aging better.
-The overall significance of this change in terms of obvious signs of aging isn’t clear, but it offers an experimental starting point for understanding better the aging process.
-It has been suggested that MGF may reduce the loss of muscles with age progression though an in-depth study is essential.
+IGF-1 has multiple variants, and the synthesis of these isoforms is considered to be influenced by a variety of factors.
+The splicing and formation of different splice variants of IGF-1 appear to be affected by developmental factors, hormones like growth and steroid hormones, cellular death and regeneration, or cell aging.
+Cell age is considered to be a strong factor in the regulation of IGF-1 splicing.
+The predominant variants in control models appear to be class 1 and class 2, whereas older models with less effective cell cycle regulation appear to show prevalence of class 1Ea.
+The switch in the predominant splice variant acts as a relevant starting point and helps to understand the biology of cell aging better.
+It has been suggested that MGF may reduce the loss of function and proliferation of muscle cells over time, though an in-depth study is essential.

 Mechano-Growth Factor (MGF) and Cardiac Cells

 MGF appears to promote hypertrophy and repair of muscle by stimulating muscle stem cells (called satellite cells).
-Research in murine models observed a 25% increase in the size of mean muscle fiber following MGF administration for three weeks.[5]
+Research in murine models observed a 25% increase in the size of mean muscle fiber following MGF exposure for three weeks.[6]
 The researchers outline that “The discovery of MGF and muscle IGF-1 provides a link between physical activity and gene expression.
-This underlines the need for the elderly to remain active as the locally produced growth factors supplement the circulating IGF-1 levels.”
-The peptide is speculated to improve muscle conditions in degenerative diseases and stimulate the benefits of exercise on muscles.
-The latter speculation stems from the underlying importance of muscle mass in baseline metabolism.
-Boosting muscle mass improves basal metabolism and aids in fat burning.
-Thus the ability to increase lean body mass helps combat serious issues like obesity and allied health hazards.
-Duchenne Muscular Dystrophy (DMD), a severe degenerative muscular disease, is often treated by transplanting precursors of muscle cells (called myogenic precursor cells).
-The transplantation helps to improve dystrophin production and ameliorates the disease conditions.
-Unfortunately, low survival rates post-transplant have never made the procedure therapeutically viable.
-Mouse studies have observed that MGF may help survive the precursor cells, thus making the transplantation successful.[6]
-Therefore the use of the peptide may become a choice of DMD treatment alongside transplantation and not just a niche alternative.
+This underlines the need for [aged models to maintain activity] as the locally produced growth factors supplement the circulating IGF-1 levels.”
+The peptide is speculated to improve muscle conditions in degenerative diseases and stimulate the positive action of exertion on muscles.
+The latter speculation stems from the underlying significance of muscle mass in supporting baseline metabolism.
+Duchenne Muscular Dystrophy (DMD), a severe degenerative muscular disease, is often combated by transplanting precursors of muscle cells (called myogenic precursor cells).
+Transplantation is considered to help improve dystrophin production and ameliorate disease conditions; however, low survival rates persist in transplantation studies.
+Mouse studies have suggested that MGF may help survive the precursor cells, thus making the transplantation successful.[7]

 Mechano-Growth Factor (MGF) and Brain Development

-Studies on the brains of developing mice have observed the presence of MGF as early as 2010.
-The study sheds light on the neuroprotective potential of the peptide.[7]
-Researchers find that MGF appears to be over-expressed in hypoxic brains of rats in the regions of the brain which undergo neuron regeneration.
-The influence of the peptide on neuron health was suggested in the murine model of ALS (Lou Gehrig’s Disease).
-ALS leads to loss of motor neurons and overall progressive body of weakness.
-Treatment with MGF appeared to improve both the symptoms mentioned above.
-MGF has been suggested to be better than other IGF-1 isoforms in the regeneration of regions of adult brains after global ischemia.
-MGF may show potential to be used in the treatment of ALS.
+Studies on the brains of developing mice have indicated the presence of MGF as early as 2010.
+The study sheds light on the potential neuroprotective characteristics of the peptide.[8]
+Researchers suggest that MGF appears to be over-expressed in the hypoxic brains of rats in the regions of the brain that undergo neuron regeneration.
+The influence of the peptide on neuron function was suggested in the murine model of ALS (Lou Gehrig’s Disease).
+ALS is characterized by loss of motor neurons and overall progressive weakness.
+Exposure to MGF appeared to improve both actions.
+Research is ongoing.

 Mechano-Growth Factor (MGF) and Cartilage

-Cartilage, one of the most crucial connective tissues of our body, can get damaged due to injury, the repeated strain on a joint (osteoarthritis), or inflammatory conditions (e.g., rheumatoid arthritis).
-Unfortunately, cartilage does not recover well for various reasons, including inadequate blood supply and a lack of stem cells necessary for significant tissue regeneration.
-Studies have observed MGF to be capable of helping in more effective cartilage regeneration.
-MGF may promote the survival of chondrocytes (primarily involved in cartilage health and recovery) following mechanical stimuli.
-In the backdrop of physical stress and damage to the cartilage tissue, MGF may boost the survival and migration of chondrocytes (via YAP signaling and other pathways) to injury sites.[8]
-Chondrocyte movement helps in better cartilage repair and restoration of function.
-The peptide has been observed to hold potential for preventing injury and disability over a long time span.
-Overloading chondrocytes causes apoptosis leading to disc degeneration in the human spine under continued mechanical stress in the spine.
+Cartilage, a crucial connective tissue, is not often cited for rapid recovery due to considerations including inadequate blood supply and a lack of stem cells necessary for significant tissue regeneration.
+Studies have suggested that MGF may be capable of supporting cartilage regeneration.
+Through its alleged impact on ensuring the survival of chondrocytes following mechanical stimuli, in the backdrop of physical stress and damage to the cartilage tissue, MGF may increase survival and migration rates of chondrocytes (via YAP signaling and other pathways) to injury sites.[9]
+Overloading chondrocytes may induce apoptosis, leading to disc degeneration in the spine under continued mechanical stress.
 MGF may help to inhibit the apoptosis of these cells, inhibiting disc degeneration of the spine.
-The use of the molecule as a supplement against spinal disc degeneration is an area of active study.

 References